WeblateOrg/weblate/docs/admin/access.rst

 -------------------------

-All users and the various groups they are in can be managed using the Django admin-interface available, which you can get to by appending :file:`/admin/` to the Weblate site URL.
+All users and the various groups they are in can be managed using the available Django admin-interface, which you can get to by appending :file:`/admin/` to the Weblate site URL.

 .. _manage-acl: